hoffenbauer/github-slideshow/_posts/0000-01-02-hoffenbauer.md

 layout: slide
 title: “Welcome to our second slide!”
 ---
 "A horse!
 A horse!
-My lif for a horse"
+My life for a horse"
 Use the left arrow to go back!